samsquire/society/README.md

 # Everyone has money

-Gift every adult citizen with £10,000 a year (£833 a month)
+Gift every adult citizen with £10,000 a year (£833 a month) Unconditionally £10,000 for each citizen, 600 billion Remove all benefits except adult social care
+Tax begins at £10,000
+Everyone required to take out health insurance to NHS 40% tax on property income
+12.5% corporate tax rate
+50% income tax

 # Everyone has housing (shelter)